Category Insight

 Processing matters

-Refining is not automatically a negative process.
+Refining is not automatically negative.
 It can improve neutrality, smoke point, shelf life and cooking performance.
 However, heavier refining can also reduce natural colour, flavour and some naturally occurring compounds.

 RBD oil processing may include steps such as degumming, neutralisation, bleaching filtration and deodorisation.
-In some oil industries, solvent extraction may also be used, with residues strictly regulated by food standards.
+In some oil industries, solvent extraction may also be used, with residues regulated under food standards.

 Retailer takeaway